-1.1.
-The Ugandan Anti-Money Laundering Act (AMLA) includes "non-governmental organizations, churches and other charitable organizations" in the list of the accountable persons that are subject to the full range of AML/CFT requirements, including, among other things, customer due diligence (CDD) and reporting of suspicious transactions.
-This is not required by or consistent with the FATF Recommendations.

-The AML/CFT requirements to which the Ugandan NPO sector is currently subject to are only meant to be applied, in the FATF Recommendations, to financial institutions (FIs) and designated non-financial businesses and professions (DNFBPs), typically known as "reporting entities."
-The FATF requirements concerning the NPO sector are meant to prevent the industry from the abuse of terrorist financing (TF) by applying a risk-based approach (RBA) only to those NPOs that risk TF and not indiscriminately to the whole NPO sector.
+1. The Ugandan Anti-Money Laundering "non-governmental Act (AMLA) includes organisations, churches and other charitable organizations" in the list of the accountable persons that are subject to the full range of AML/CFT requirements, including, inter alia, customer due diligence (CDD) and reporting of suspicious transactions.
+This is not required by, or consistent with the FATF Recommendations.
+The AML/CFT requirements to which the Ugandan NPO sector is currently subject to are only meant to be applied, in the FATF Recommendations, to financial institutions (FIs) and designated non-financial businesses and professions (DNFBPs), typically known as "reporting entities".
+The FATF requirements concerning the NPO sector are meant to prevent the sector from the abuse of terrorist financing (TF), by applying a risk-based approach (RBA) only to those NPOs that actually present a risk of TF, and not indiscriminately to the whole NPO sector.
 This RBA is premised by the identification of those NPOs that fall under the FATF definition of NPOs and, among those that do, by the identification of a subset of such NPOs that are more vulnerable to TF abuse, through an ad-hoc risk assessment.
-The FATF explicitly clarifies that not all NPOs are inherently high risk (and some may represent little or no risk at all)1 and that measures for the NPO sector should be focused, proportionate and based on risk, and that should be applied without disrupting or discouraging legitimate NPO activities2.
+The FATF explicitly clarifies that not all NPOs are inherently high risk (and some may represent little or no risk at all)1 and that measures for the NPO sector should be focused, proportionate and based on risk, and that should be applied without disrupting or discouraging legitimate NPO activities .2

-1.2.
-The 2016 Mutual Evaluation Report (MER)3 of the Eastern and Southern Africa Anti-Money Laundering Group (ESAAMLG), which assesses Uganda's compliance with the FATF Recommendations and the effectiveness of the Uganda's AML/CFT framework,
+2. The 2016 Mutual Evaluation Report of the Eastern and Southern Africa (MER) Anti-Money Laundering Group (ESAAMLG), which assesses Uganda's compliance with the FATF Recommendations and the effectiveness of Uganda's AML/CFT framework, the recommends Uganda to exclude NPOs from the application of the AMLA and notes that "the current requirements regulating the NPO sector do not deal with TF or the TF risks associated with the NPO sector".